Primulaceae: Subdivision

 Myrsinoideae are in a sister group relationship.

-Christenhusz et al. (2016, 2017) list 2,790 species and 53 genera, varying from 1 in Maesoideae to 38 in Myrsinoideae, with 8 in Theophrastoideae and the remaining 6 in Primuloideae.
+Christenhusz et al. (2016, 2017) list 53 genera and 2,790 species, varying from 1 in Maesoideae to 38 in Myrsinoideae, with 8 in Theophrastoideae and the remaining 6 in Primuloideae.
 Byng (2014) and Plants of the World Online list 55 accepted genera.
 The generic limits of Myrsinoideae are not fully resolved and the status of a number of genera is under revision.

 Subfamilies

 Etymology

 The Primulaceae are named for their nominative and type genus, Primula.
 Linnaeus used this name to reflect its place among the first flowers of spring, given the primrose's vernacular Latin name of primula veris (lit. 'little first of spring'), primula (feminine diminutive primus, first + veris (genitive ver, spring).